-Creating rounded rectangles
+Creating a rounded rectangle

-On page 89, it is worth mentioning that you can drag a shape from its center or fill only if the shape has a fill color applied.
+On page 85, it is worth mentioning that you can drag a shape from its center or fill only if the shape has a fill color applied.
 Otherwise, you need to drag from the edge or stroke of the shape.
-Also, for step 4, when they are rounding the corners of the shape, they may need to press the Down Arrow key many times to see a change.
+Also, for step 3, when students are rounding the corners of the shape, they may need to press the Down Arrow key many times to see a change.
 If they press and hold the Down or Up Arrow as they drag, it will change faster.